- Chart

 Strengths

-- Significant portfolio of established retail properties.
+- Significant portfolio of well-located retail assets in secondary and tertiary markets.

-- Experience in property management and operations.
+- Experience in property management and tenant relations.

 Weaknesses